Paramus Park

 Paramus Park is a shopping mall located in Paramus, New Jersey, United States.
+It was developed via a joint venture by The Rouse Company, Federated Stores Realty and the Connecticut General Life Insurance Company (now The Cigna Group) through subsidiaries Paramus Park, Inc. and Congen Properties, Inc.

-It opened in 1974, is owned by Brookfield Properties, and has a gross leasable area (GLA) of 770941 sqft.
+It opened in March 1974, is owned and managed by Centennial Real Estate Management as of June 2026, and has a gross leasable area (GLA) of 770941 sqft.
+The previous operator was GGP, a subsidiary of Brookfield Properties until June 2026.